 Kyla's Diary - Chapter 1: The Incident

 “I have lived most of my life in space.
-Helios is my home, but I’m an earthling.”
+Helios is my home, but I am an Earthling.”

 I was only 22 when we departed.
 It was extremely difficult to be selected for the Seeder Project, but I had been preparing for the selection process for as long as I could remember.
 I chose the right classes and learned everything I needed, but the number of applicants was staggering, and the competition brutal.